 - 1 cup walnuts, chopped

-- Line a cookie sheet with foil and spray with non-stick cooking spray.
+Line a cookie sheet with foil and spray with non-stick cooking spray.

-- In a 400 F oven, bake for about 5 minutes.
-Remove from oven and immediately sprinkle chocolate over toffee.
-Let stand for 5 minutes or until chocolate are melted and spread to coat surface.
-Sprinkle with walnuts.
+Remove from the oven and immediately sprinkle chocolate over the hot toffee.
+Let stand for 5 minutes or until chocolate is melted.
+Spread the chocolate to coat surface.

-- Refrigerate until completely cooled and hardened.
+Refrigerate until completely cooled and hardened.
 Cut with a knife or break with hands into pieces.